Category Archives: Northern California Inland

 Elevation gain: 1845 ft

-Warning: the last time I did this ride I parked at the Keswick Dam Trail Head parking lot and my car was broken into.
+(Warning: the last time I did this ride I parked at the Keswick Dam Trail Head parking lot and my car was broken into.
 Don’t leave valuables in your car.
+JR)

-Normally I don’t like rec trails, because they’re crowded and claustrophobic.
-But the occasional rec trail rises above the regrettable norm, and Bestrides discusses five that I really like: the Monterey Bike Trail, the Willamette River Trail in Eugene, the American River Trail in Sacramento, the Coyote Creek Trail in San Jose, and this one.
+Normally I don’t like rec trails, because they’re crowded and fussy.
+But the occasional rec trail rises above the regrettable norm, and Bestrides discusses six that I really like: the Monterey Bike Trail, the Nimitz Trail, the Willamette River Trail in Eugene, the American River Trail in Sacramento, the Coyote Creek Trail in San Jose (use the search window for the last three), and this one.
 As with all rec trails, the Sacramento River Trail (also called the Sacramento River Parkway) can get unpleasantly crowded on weekends, but if you can catch it on a quiet day, it’s a wonderful ride, with an immaculate road surface, grand vistas, and (much of the time) an intriguing contour.

 Besides crowds, the curses of rec trails are monotony and flatness/straightness (since most are trail-to-trail conversions).
 The SRT has neither problem.
 The route is a constant series of entertaining surprises: Turtle Bay Exploration Park with its vast array of educational attractions, McConnell Arboretum and Botanical Gardens next-door, a giant sundial, three river crossings on bridges (one world-famous, one a suspension bridge straight out of Indiana Jones), one spooky tunnel, endless views of the Sacramento River (since you’re riding along its very lip), distant views of Mt.
 Lassen to the southeast, views of Mt.
 Shasta at the turn-around, a ride along the top of one of the world’s largest and most scenic dams, interesting historical placards to further your knowledge, cards naming and describing the trees and shrubs along the path, one mighty hydroelectric generating plant, bald eagles in flight, and so on.
 And the SRT is, about 2/3 of the time, as far from flat/straight as you can get, a delightful roller coaster of up and down and back and forth (it’s more work than the elevation total suggests).
 When it is flat, it’s still perfectly pleasant.